Docker on Linux on-premises

 Step 1 – Web portal configuration: Define data sources and link them to a log collector

-c.
-Select the appliance from the Source list.
-If you select Custom log format to work with a network appliance that is not specifically listed, see Working with the custom log parser for configuration instructions.
+- Select the appliance from the Source list.
+If you select Custom log format to work with a network appliance that isn't listed, see Working with the custom log parser for configuration instructions.

-d.
-Compare your log with the sample of the expected log format.
-If your log file format does not match this sample, you should add your data source as Other.
+- Compare your log with the sample of the expected log format.
+If your log file format doesn't match this sample, you should add your data source as Other.

 Integrating with secure transfer protocols (FTPS and Syslog – TLS) often requires additional settings or your firewall/proxy.